zeeshankhan1981/free-thinkers/docs/model_management.md

 - Higher values (e.g., 4096) make the model slower but with more context
 - Default: 2048

+## Performance Optimizations

+1. Model Parameter Optimizations:
+   - Reduced max_tokens from 2048 to 1024 for faster generation across all models
+   - Optimized temperature and sampling parameters for faster responses
+   - Enhanced GPU acceleration:
+     - use_gpu: True to force GPU usage
+     - Optimized gpu_layers for each model type
+     - Added num_batch parameter for efficient token processing
+     - Increased num_thread to 8 for better parallelization

+2. Multimodal-Specific Improvements:
+   - Reduced prompt complexity and response length limits for llava models
+   - Added cache optimization with cache_mode: balanced
+   - Special handling for llava models in chat endpoints
+   - Optimized token limits for faster image processing

+3. API Endpoint Enhancements:
+   - Optimized parameters in both chat and chat_with_image endpoints
+   - Disabled mirostat sampling for faster responses
+   - Improved model-specific parameter passing
+   - Updated TOKEN_COUNTS with new token limits

 ## Preset Settings

 ### Creative Mode